 Example # 2 (Equity Risk Premium Calculation)

-Market Risk Premium and Equity Risk Premium is different in scope and conceptually, but let’s have a look at equity risk premium example as well as equity can be considered one type of investment as well.
+Market Risk Premium and Equity Risk Premium are different in scope and conceptually, but let’s look at the equity risk premium example, as well as equity, which can be considered one type of investment.

 Large Company Stocks | 11.7% |